Knee arthrodesis involves fusion of the knee surgically. Knee arthrodesis provides stable knee but at the cost of the motion of the knee.

 Usual concerns of patients after successful outcome are

-- Awkwardness of gait my cause public attention
+- The awkwardness of gait may cause public attention

 - Difficulty riding public transportation